bots-business/HazexBB_WepApp/README.md

 - 📲 **Full WebApp Integration**
 - 📐 **Auto Fullscreen with Orientation Support**
 - ⚡ **Seamless Play with No Installs**
+- 🎮 Users Can Request New Games Directly
+- 🛎️ Admin Receives Game Requests in Bot with User Info
 - 🎨 **Responsive Design for Mobile & Desktop**

 ---